Complexlity/multimedia-app/src/writeup.md

 ### Search Feature

-With the new search feature, users are able to find the particular file they would want by it's name.
-As the number of files increase, this because a crucial feature as they would no need to scroll the entire length of the page (also which keep the attention of the eye) to find their files.
+With the new search feature, users are able to find the particular file they would want by its name.
+As the number of files increases, this because a crucial feature as they would no need to scroll the entire length of the page (also which keeps the attention of the eye) to find their files.
 They can just insert the file name in the query and find them

 ### Filter Feature

-This also is a very important feature of any file managing application.
-Users would be able to seperate file by their file type.
+This also is a very important feature of any file-managing application.
+Users would be able to separate files by their file type.
 This enhances user experience by allowing users quickly locate and access specific file types

 ## How The Code Works